MagaliDrumare/Azure-Open-AI-Copilot-Microsoft/README.md

 # Fabric-Copilot-AI-Builder--Microsoft

-### Microsoft Copilot
+### Microsoft Copilot (free access)
-- Access to Microsoft Copilot : https://copilot.microsoft.com/?culture=en-us
+- Access to Microsoft Copilot on computer : https://copilot.microsoft.com/?culture=en-us
+- Access to Microsoft Copilot on mobile : https://www.microsoft.com/fr-fr/copilot-app/?form=MY02E2&OCID=MY02E2

 ### Microsoft Copilot for Microsoft 365
 **Microsoft Copilot** is an AI-powered productivity tool designed to enhance creativity, productivity, and understanding of information.
 It integrates large language models (LLMs) with data from Microsoft Graph and Microsoft 365 Apps like Word, Excel, PowerPoint, Outlook, and Teams³.
 Key features include: